Daytime tours resume on April 2, 2024.

 The Birch Tree Allee And Vista

-When walking along the path lined with vinca and lily of the valley, landscaper Warren Manning's influence is apparent: a series of cross vistas reveal glimpses of the North Lawn and Bowling Green to the west, and the fruit tree allées to the east.
+When walking along the path lined with vinca and lily of the valley, landscaper Warren Manning's influence is apparent: a series of cross vistas reveal glimpses of the North Lawn and Bowling Green to the west, and the fruit tree allées in the Great Garden to the east.

-At the end of the Birch Tree Allée is the Birch Tree Allée Vista, a fabulous overlook of the Lagoon and distant views of the Cuyahoga Valley.
+At the end of the Birch Tree Allée is the Birch Tree Allée Vista, a stunning overlook of the Lagoon, with distant views of the Cuyahoga Valley.
 At the end of the Allée are the Tea Houses, a pair of garden pavilions made of stone, timber and slate.
-Popular in the 18th century, Stan Hywet's tea houses bring an ancient tradition into the early years of the 20th century, providing shelter from unpleasant weather as well as a place to rest and enjoy the countryside or lush garden of the nearby lagoon.
+Popular in the 18th century, Stan Hywet's tea houses bring an ancient tradition into the early years of the 20th century, providing shelter from unpleasant weather --as well as a place to rest and enjoy the countryside or lush garden of the nearby lagoon.